GenomicsAotearoa/hts_workshop_mpi/docs/level1/21_illumina_inspection.md

 This view provides us with a nice graphical summary of the average sequence quality along the length of our reads.
 Fastq Q-scores are ranked on the y-axis and the nucleotide position in the read (or range of positions, for reads which are several hundred nucleotides in length) are plotted sequentially along the x-axis.

-The sample `SRR097977` shows a severe, but expected pattern of quality, whereby the sequence quality degrades as the reading window moves towards the right-hand side of the sequence.
+The sample `SRR097977` shows a severe, but expected pattern of quality.
+Sequence quality decreases as the reading window moves towards the right-hand side of the sequence.

 This view provides us with two pieces of information - how strictly we need to trim our sequences, and what effect we could expect to see on our number of sequences and sequence length after quality filtering.